NESCent/plhdb/README.md

 -----------

-Source code is available on GitHub (http://github.com/NESCent/plhdb) under a GPL v3 license (http://www.gnu.org/copyleft/gpl.html).
+Source code is available on GitHub (http://github.com/NESCent/plhdb) under a [GPL v3 license].
 The original repository on SourceForge (http://sf.net/projects/plhdb) is no longer maintained.

 Credits
 -------